nrwl/nx/docs/shared/node-tutorial/1-code-generation.md

 CREATE libs/products-data-client/tsconfig.spec.json
 ```

-You have now created all three required projects:
+You have now created all three projects from the design:

 - `products-api` in `apps/products-api`
 - `products-cli` in `apps/products-cli`